Your 30-60-90 Day Plan As New Manager

 Creating a plan as a new manager is of paramount importance for several reasons:

-5. Performance Measurement: Your plan should include measurable goals and key performance indicators (KPIs).
-This provides a basis for performance evaluation and allows you to track progress and make adjustments as needed.
+- Performance Measurement: Your plan should include measurable goals and key performance indicators (KPIs).
+This provides a basis for performance evaluation and allows you to track progress and adjust as needed.

 Having a 30-60-90 day plan offers several significant benefits for professionals in various roles, particularly for new employees or those taking on new responsibilities within an organization.
 Here are the key advantages of having a 30-60-90 day plan: